-If you experience symptoms of fibroids or are concerned about a calcified fibroid, it’s advisable to schedule an appointment with a specialist.
-They can assess whether you have calcified fibroids and recommend the most suitable treatment for your individual needs.
+Regardless of the type of fibroid, if any symptoms are present or there is concern about a calcified uterine fibroid, it is advisable to schedule an appointment with a fibroid specialist.
+Our fibroid specialists can assess the presence of calcified fibroids and recommend the most appropriate treatment tailored to individual needs.

 What Are Calcified Fibroids?